Comprehensive surgical care

-We use minimally invasive techniques, including robotic-assisted surgery, for most operations at Parkland.
-We also use the latest therapies and screening techniques to identify and treat conditions requiring surgery.
+We use the latest therapies and screening techniques to identify and treat conditions requiring surgery.

 Cosmetic, plastic and reconstructive surgery